-I love this car.
-As a business owner who drives 20,000 miles per year this car is perfect.
+As a business owner who drives 30,000 miles per year this car is perfect.

-In normal driving I use full electric about 50% of the time.
-Driving around Tampa Bay I’m averaging about 70 miles per gallon.
+In normal driving I use full electric about 70% of the time.
+Driving around Tampa Bay I’m averaging over 75 miles per gallon.
 I charge my Volt every night, it takes 2 seconds to plug it in, just like a cell phone.

-My Volt the basic model with the cloth interior, standard wheels.
 The interior is very nice, it does NOT feel cheap or plastic like you might find in some smaller cars.
 The stereo is excellent, plenty of bass and high end response.
-A good sound system is important.

 The Volt rides like a $35,000 vehicle, accelerates like a BMW with a V-6, and sips less gas than a Prius.
 It’s tight as a drum.
 The lithium ion battery gives this car a very low center of gravity.
 In extreme cornering the Volt feels solid and stable.